 Read What You’re Installing

 Be aware that free software can often come at a steep price.
 Many sites and services that were once free have adopted the model of bundling “hidden” payloads in their downloads.
 You will often unintentionally install this payload.
-A prime example of this was recently discovered by a forum member on our site while he was installing Imgburn–a program many forum members have promoted and championed over the years.
-Read the post here.
+A prime example of this was recently discovered by a PCTechBytes member on our site while he was installing a program–a program many forum members have promoted and championed over the years.

-When attempting to install the freeware program Imgburn, we are presented with the screen above.
+When attempting to install the freeware program, we are presented with the screen above.
 You have been trained over the years to click OK and Accept as fast as possible to install the program you downloaded.
 In this case, clicking Accept through the next several screens will also load several browser toolbars, registry scanners and annoying backup programs.
 You didn’t want these things on your computer.
-Your original intent was to download the popular program Imgburn.
+Your original intent was to download a popular freeware program.
 But you decided to click through the prompts without reading what you were installing and now your homepage has been changed, you have extra toolbars mucking up your browser and other processes are running behind the scenes, slowing your computer down.

-Let’s be clear on a couple of things: Imgburn is not installing malware on your system.
+Let’s be clear on a couple of things: This program is not installing malware on your system.